swethapadhu/Super-Resolution/README.md

-# Super-Resolution
+### Super-Resolution

-This repo contains the code to perform Super-resolution on images using SRCNN and VDSR.
+The goal of this project is to perform Super-resolution on microscopic images of kidneys and tongues.
+Deep CNN models like Super-Resolution Convolutional Neural Network (SRCNN) and Very Deep Super Resolution (VDSR) networks were used.

-Image pre-processing and post-processing was done in MATLAB and training on Caffe.
+Image pre-processing and post-processing was done in MATLAB and the model was built using Caffe.

-The following folders contain the code for pre processing steps:
+The pre processing steps consist of:

 (1) Image Registration

 (2) Color Correction

-The following folders contain the code for the model and post processing steps:

-(1) SRCNN (contains the model code in Caffe and PSNR calculation in MATLAB)

-(2) VDSR (contains the model code in Caffe and PSNR calculation in MATLAB)
+Peak Signal-to-Noise Ratio was used to evaluate the performance of these models.
+A PSNR of 0.05 dB was obtained using SRCNN and a PSNR of 0.33 dB was obtained using VDSR